Scatter charts and bubble charts in Power BI

 Hover over a bubble.
 The size of the bubble reflects the value of This Year Sales.

 To set the number of data points to show in your bubble chart, in the Format section of the Visualizations pane, expand the General card and adjust the Data Volume.
-You can set the max data volume to any number up to 10,000 (default is 3500).
+You can set the max data volume to any number up to 10,000.
+As you get into the higher numbers, we suggest testing first to ensure good performance.

 Because more data points can mean a longer loading time, if you do choose to publish reports with limits at the higher end of the scale, make sure to test out your reports across the web and mobile as well to ensure performance matches your users' expectations.
 Note that for higher numbers of data points, you should test the results on different form factors to ensure good performance.